EnBW Energie Baden-Württemberg AG (ETR:EBK)

 The state has abandoned plans to buy part of TenneT, which operates Germany's biggest power grid network.
 The U-turn has spooked energy firms EnBW and RWE.

-11 months ago - Euronews
+1 year ago - Euronews